jhpyle/docassemble/_docs/docker.md

 * `nginx.key`: this file is generated at the time you create your certificate signing request.

+Other certificate files that **docassemble** uses include:

+* `exim.crt` - certificate for the Exim mail daemon
+* `exim.key` - certificate key for Exim mail daemon
+* `redis.crt` - certificate for an external Redis server
+* `redis.key` - certificate key for an external Redis server
+* `redis_ca.crt` - certificate authority certificate for an external
+  Redis server

+In addition, if your [`db`] configuration refers to an `ssl cert`, `ssl key`, or `ssl root cert`, these need to be the names of files that are present in certificate storage.

-In order to make sure that these files are replicated on every web server, the [supervisor] will run the `docassemble.webapp.install_certs` module before starting the web server.
+In order to make sure that these certificates are replicated on every web server, the [supervisor] will run the `docassemble.webapp.install_certs` module before starting the web server.